d12frosted/elpa-mirror/gnu/denote-readme.txt

   ⁃ Keywords should not have spaces or other delimiters.
 If they do,
     they are converted into hyphens.
 Keywords are always downcased.

+  ⁃ Signatures are like the above, but use the equals sign instead of
+    hyphens.

 [Front matter] See section 6